bwvoss/forms.js/README.md

   * **length**: A number to designate the length for use with min and max length.
   * **pattern**: A regular expression to match against (see phone example below).
   * **matcher**: A function to use with a custom matcher.
 Will be passed the current value of the field and should return true or false (see phone type example below).
-  * **errorMessage**: A string to represent a customs error message to display to the user when the field is invalid.
+  * **errorMessage**: A string to represent a custom error message to display to the user when the field is invalid.

 ## Usage